 Address: Ponts Couverts, 67000 Strasbourg, France

-The Ponts Couverts de Strasbourg (Strasbourg Covered Bridges) date back to the middle ages.
+The Ponts Couverts de Strasbourg (Strasbourg Covered Bridges) date back to the Middle Ages.
 They were part of the city’s stone enclosure for defense purposes, which would see the later addition of Barrage Vauban.
 The original wooden bridges were replaced with the existing sandstone bridges in 1865.

 They still maintain the name ‘covered bridges’ even though the original roofs were destroyed in the 18th century.
 Ponts Couverts de Strasbourg comprises 3 bridges that arch over canals on the River Ill.
 They are among the city’s most iconic symbols and lead to Strasbourg Central Grande Ile.
 It’s a great leaping-off point for family activities in the city.

 If you plan on going for a tour of the Ponts Couverts de Strasbourg you should make sure you get your tickets online.
 Activities that you can do with your kids include touring the city of Strasbourg by Tuk Tuk with an audio guide.
-The tour takes about an hour, costs about $80 per group of tourists, and cancellations are free when done earlier on.
+The tour takes about an hour, and costs about $80 per group of tourists, and cancellations are free when done earlier on.

 Then there’s the Private tour of Strasbourg in a privatized boat with a skipper that can be found near the bridges.
 This tour will take you about 2 hours and costs about $420 per group of 2-7 people.